 PIT tagging of juvenile steelhead occurs in Columbia River tributaries and hatcheries to estimate smolt abundance, assess juvenile and adult survival, travel time, migration patterns and to address other research or management questions (e.g., Haeseker et al. 2012).
 The PTAGIS database was queried to obtain a list of wild adult steelhead that were PIT tagged as juveniles in the Middle Columbia River (MCR) Distinct Population Segments (DPS) detected as adults at PRD and subsequently detected at other PTAGIS sites in the Upper Columbia River (UCR), MRC, and Snake River (SR) DPSs (Figure 1).
-These data referred to as observed know origin steelhead and were used to estimate MCR stray percentages by population detected in the UCR an SR DPSs, overshoot abundance, stray and overshoot return survival, and migration timing.To examine the role of temperature in overshoot behavior, the mean monthly water temperature in the lower Yakima River were queried from the U.S, Bureau of Reclamation Hydromet station at Kiona (https://www.usbr.gov/pn/hydromet/yakima/yakwebarcread.html) and Columbia River from the tailrace of Priest Rapids Dam Data Access Real time (DART) website (http://www.cbr.washington.edu/dart/query/river_daily).
+These data are referred to as observed known origin steelhead and were used to estimate MCR stray percentages by population detected in the UCR and SR DPSs, overshoot abundance, stray and overshoot return survival, and migration timing.

 In a related study, a subset of the PIT tagged steelhead captured at PRD were also radio tagged (Fuchs et al. 2020).
 The survival of steelhead at PRD tagged in return year 2015 and 2016 was estimated based on radio and PIT tag detections.
 The last tag observation of wild steelhead that fell back past PRD are presented in Appendix 3 of Fuchs et al. (2000).
 They found 30/33 steelhead were observed in the SR and MCR DPSs in 2015 and 14/17 in 2015.
-These data were used to estimate fall back survival described below.
+These data were used to estimate overshoot return survival described below.

 MCR Stray Percentage. – MCR steelhead have been observed to stray from their natal streams and enter the UCR and SR DPSs.
 Using known origin MCR adults from juvenile PIT tagging we estimate the proportion from each population that were detected at PRD and IHR Dams.
-Due to limited sample size we pooled detections across years to estimate these population specific stray percentage.
+Due to limited sample size we pooled detections across years to estimate these population specific stray percentages.

-Fallback abundance.– Richins and Skalski (2018) used adult steelhead tagged as juveniles in the natal stream to estimate overshoot and overshoot return rates but did not estimate overshoot abundance and overshoot return abundance.
-They reported that fallback rates were unrelated to overshoot rates and ranged from 7.7% to 93.4%.
-Hence, fallback abundance estimates underrepresent the abundance of steelhead that overshot their natal stream.
-Estimating overshoot abundance is important because when combined with the abundance of steelhead that did not overshoot their natal tributary represents the total number of adults that returned at least as far as the Columbia River.
-Therefore, estimates of population return abundance and productivity based solely on returns to the natal stream may be an underestimate.
+Overshoot return abundance.–

 We used a Bayesian nested Patch Occupancy Model (POM) to estimate overshoot return abundance (Waterhouse et al. 2020).
 The model estimates transition probabilities past various detection points while accounting for imperfect detection at those sites, essentially a multi-state variation of a spatial Cormack-Jolly-Seber model.
 Detection probabilities are estimated from all detections from sites upstream from each site (Figure 1).
 After each detection point, j, (including the initial one at Priest Rapids), the true location of fish i, zi,j+1, is drawn from a multinomial distribution with transition probabilities ψj,